Marcell Ozuna Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.
+- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 17th in MLB.

-- Houser makes the start for the Brewers, his 12th of the season.
-He is 3-2 with a 3.86 ERA and 49 strikeouts in 63 2/3 innings pitched.
+- The Brewers' 4.03 team ERA ranks 11th among all league pitching staffs.

-- In his most recent appearance on Saturday, the righty tossed six innings against the Atlanta Braves, allowing three earned runs while surrendering six hits.
+- Rea makes the start for the Brewers, his 18th of the season.
+He is 5-4 with a 4.53 ERA and 75 strikeouts through 91 1/3 innings pitched.

-- In 13 games this season, the 30-year-old has a 3.86 ERA and 7 strikeouts per nine innings, while giving up a batting average of .291 to his opponents.
+- His last time out was on Tuesday against the Cincinnati Reds, when the righty tossed six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.